,

 Implemention

-Each topic follows a logical progression of ideas allowing the children to make effective links within an area of science as well as build links between concepts.
-The teaching of science across SCD has an underpinning focus on working scientifically; looking to challenge the ideas of children and to encourage development as scientists across their time here.
+Each topic follows a progression of ideas allowing the children to make effective links within an area of science as well as build links between concepts.
+The teaching of science has an underpinning focus on working scientifically; looking to challenge the ideas of children and to encourage development as scientists across their time here.
 Most lessons are enquiry based, providing children with experiences, context and relevance for the key ideas they have been learning.
 This allows children to make cross-curricular links and see how science relates to the world around them.
-Each program of study has its own knowledge organiser, available to all children during their learning and on the school website for parents to access as well.
-This will include key scientific language that children will acquire and use it to correctly describe objects, ideas and phenomena.
+Each program of study has its own knowledge organiser, available to all children during their learning.
+They include key scientific language that children will acquire and use it to correctly describe objects, ideas and phenomena.

 Our two-year cycle, which has been carefully constructed for our children, along with the program of study overview can be found at the end of this document.